CodersCampus/supportDocs/docs/item/SCHEDULE_CHANGES.md

 ## Process - 24 hour Sign-up Window

 1. All signups are just casual discussions on #active-fullstack - just say what you want for the week
-2. Signups happen between Sunday noon and Monday noon CST
+2. **Signups happen between Sunday noon and Monday noon CST**
 3. Schedule for the week is posted in #active-fullstack at 1pm CST Mondays

-We are very few in number so this is a relaxed approach - no database, no forms, no apps just a few of us working it out weekly in advance on slack.
+We are very few in number so this is a relaxed approach - no database, no forms, no apps just a few of us working it out weekly, in advance, on slack.

 Repeating for emphasis: _**Ask for what you need.
 We're here to serve,**_ our principles have not and will not change.